Create a new 350x20 file and fill it with a light grey colour

 Some pre-made files to help you:

-Here is my pre-made base template download (a zipped Photoshop .psd file).
+Here is my pre-made base template (a zipped Photoshop .psd file).
 The layers are all present.
 First choose the colour you want by "filling" in the base layer, then alter the text size/colour/font/wording, and finally add whatever image you need below this text layer.

 Here are some of my own MiniSigs, combined into single animated .gif files (as you can see from the second one, slight changes to the "Glass" layer and the background's "hatch overlay pattern" can be utilised to great effect):

 Drag and drop this onto your desktop (or right click if you're a Windows user).
+Hope this helps 😊.